 We chose to do the video guided tour where you are led around the house by a guide going from room to room.
 Here you will learn about the history of the family and their chocolate dynasty.
 Afterwards you get a cup of traditional Amatller hot chocolate to taste for yourself.
 You can buy a huge selection of chocolate from the gift shop too.
 We did.
 Its delicious.

-Last but not least.
-Casa Batlló.
+Next up, Casa Batlló.
 Designed by yes, you’ve guessed it, Antoni Gaudí.
 Yet another notch on his ‘master of design’ headboard.
 We both absolutely love this building and I am such a huge fan of his work.
 I have books and footage online on just about everything the man has done.

 The locals also affectionately call this building Casa dels Ossos (House of Bones) because of the way it looks.

 Its said that the top of the building, where the middle tower, cross and bulb is, resembles a lance.
 The arched roof and tile works resemble the spine of a dragon with the lance being plunged into the back of the beast.
 A reference to the patron saint of Catalonia, Sant Jordi.

 We finish our blog with yet more food photos from a super little place we found called Ciudad Condal (Ciutat Comtal) for quality tapas.
 You can find it on Rambla de Catalunya in the Eixample district of the city.
 Worth the visit.
 Just look how incredible it all looks, it tasted fantastic.

 I am sure we will visit Barcelona again.
 Its like our spiritual home.
 This year we have other plans.
 In 2019 we are heading back over to Cuba in May and Sorrento in September.
 Who knows where else we may end up.
 Trips and blogs are already being planned for both destinations.